arunt1130/RISC-V-Pipelined-NPU/README.md

 ### 1. C++ Simulation Harness (`sim/sim_main.cpp`)

-We use **Verilator** to compile the Verilog RTL into a cycle-accurate C++ model.
+**Verilator** is used to compile the Verilog RTL into a cycle-accurate C++ model.
 The `sim_main.cpp` program acts as the Host, driving the clock, injecting payloads into the CPU over Memory-Mapped I/O, and waiting for the hardware to process and return neural network inferences.

-I created `assembler/cpu_test.s` which acts as our "torture test" for the pipeline.
+I created `assembler/cpu_test.s` which acts as the "torture test" for the pipeline.
 It is intentionally designed to trigger pipeline stalls, data forwarding, and branch flushing.

 #### What it tests:
 * **I-Type & R-Type**: Basic arithmetic (`add`, `sub`, `addi`) and bitwise logic (`and`, `or`).